benjamincrozat/content/posts/laravel-no-application-key-specified.md

 This is a big problem, especially in production where sensitive data must be encrypted.
 Here's how to fix the issue:

 1. **Generate an application key:** Open a terminal, navigate to your project directory, and run the command `php artisan key:generate`.
 This command will generate a new random key for your application.
-Just to be safe, run `php artisan config:clear` just in case you previously cached the config values.
+To be safe, run `php artisan config:clear` just in case you previously cached the config values.
 2. **Create the eventually missing *.env* file:** The above command sets the generated key to your `APP_KEY` environment variable in your *.env* file.
 Laravel should automatically have created it based on *.env.example* at the root of your project.
 If you get the `file_get_contents(/path/to/project/.env): Failed to open stream: No such file or directory` error message, it means it didn't.
 You must create it yourself by running `cp .env.example .env` for instance.

 Remember, it's important to keep your `APP_KEY` secret and not to commit your *.env* file to version control systems.